 Is PostureNet free?

 PostureNet offers a 24-hour free trial only.
 After that, it costs $4.99/month or $49.99/year.
-SitApp has a permanently free tier.
+SitApp has a permanently free tier with core posture monitoring.

 Which has better posture detection?